awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-2.md

 {{% /notice %}}

 #### **Master node**:
 Unless your cluster is very short-lived and the runs are cost-driven, avoid running your Master node on a Spot Instance.
 We suggest this because a Spot interruption on the Master node terminates the entire cluster.
-For the purpose of this workshop, we will run the Master node on a Spot Instance as we simulate a relatively short lived job running on a transient cluster.
-There will not be business impact if the job fails due to a Spot interruption and later re-started.
+For the purpose of this workshop, we will run the Master node on an EC2 On-Demand Instance but you can use EC2 Spot Instance for relatively short lived jobs running on a transient cluster and where job failures due to a Spot interruption will not have business impact and can be re-started later.
 Click **Add / remove instance types to fleet** and select two relatively cheaper instance types - i.e c5.xlarge and m5.xlarge and check Spot under target capacity.
 EMR will only provision one instance, but will select the best instance type for the Master node from the Spot instance pools with the optimal capacity.
 ![FleetSelection1](/images/running-emr-spark-apps-on-spot/emrinstancefleets-master.png)

 #### **Core Instance Fleet**:
 Avoid using Spot Instances for Core nodes if your Spark applications use HDFS.
 That prevents a situation where Spot interruptions cause data loss for data that was written to the HDFS volumes on the instances.
-For short-lived applications on transient clusters, as is the case in this workshop, we are going to run our Core nodes on Spot Instances.
+We will also use On-Demand Instances for core nodes.
+You can use Spot Instances for Core nodes with transient clusters.
 When using EMR Instance Fleets, one Core node is mandatory.
 Since we want to scale out and run our Spark application on our Task nodes, let's stick to the one mandatory Core node.
-We will specify **4 Spot units**, and select instance types that count as 4 units and will allow to run one executor.
+We will specify **4 On-demand units**, and select instance types that count as 4 units and will allow to run one executor.
 Under the core node type, click **Add / remove instance types to fleet** and select instance types that you noted before as suitable to run an executor (given the 18G executor size), for example:
 ![FleetSelection2](/images/running-emr-spark-apps-on-spot/emrinstancefleets-core1.png)